What Do Farm or Ranch Manager Do?

 Are There Job Opportunities for Farm and Ranch Managers?

-There were about 1,028,700 jobs for Farm or Ranch Manager in 2016 (in the United States).
+In the United States, there were 1,028,700 jobs for Farm or Ranch Manager in 2016.
 There is little to no growth in job opportunities for Farm or Ranch Manager.
 The BLS estimates 74,300 yearly job openings in this field.

 The states with the most job growth for Farm or Ranch Manager are Oregon, Nevada, and Massachusetts.
 Watch out if you plan on working in South Carolina, California, or Hawaii.
 These states have the worst job growth for this type of profession.